HRT Access Fund

 Self-assessment

-This program is intended to help trans folks who otherwise can not afford gender-affirming surgery.
+This program is intended to help trans folks who otherwise can not afford gender-affirming medical care.
 We ask that you consider your access to healthcare before applying for this grant.
 Here are some questions to consider:

 If you answered YES to most of these questions, you may consider making space for our trans siblings who mostly answered NO. (Even if you answer YES to most or all of these questions, you are still eligible to apply.)